 If you’re setting up a weed grow tent, it’s important to consider how much ventilation you will need.
-We can help you determine the proper ventilation for grow tents so you can grow top-quality marijuana.
+We can help you determine the proper ventilation for grow tents to create the perfect environment so you can grow top-quality marijuana.

 Why is ventilation important in weed grow tents?

-Proper exhaust ventilation in grow tents helps eliminate excess heat and moisture while supplying fresh air full of necessary carbon dioxide (CO2).
+As weed plants process light into energy they release moisture.
+Proper exhaust ventilation in grow tents helps eliminate excess heat and moisture while supplying fresh air full and carbon dioxide (CO2).